Alexandra Feodorovna (Alix of Hesse): Health

 Alexandra's health was never robust and her frequent pregnancies, with four daughters in six years and her son three years after, drew from her energy.
-Her biographers, including Robert Massie, Carrolly Erickson, Greg King, and Peter Kurth, attribute the semi-invalidism of her later years to nervous exhaustion from obsessive worry over the fragile tsarevich, who suffered from hemophilia.
+Her biographers, including Robert K. Massie, Carolly Erickson, Greg King, and Peter Kurth, attribute the semi-invalidism of her later years to nervous exhaustion from obsessive worry over the fragile tsarevich, who suffered from hemophilia.
 She spent most of her time in bed or reclining on a chaise in her boudoir or on a veranda.
 This immobility enabled her to avoid the social occasions that she found distasteful.
 Alexandra regularly took a herbal medicine known as adonis vernalis in order to regulate her pulse.
 She was constantly tired, slept badly, and complained of swollen feet.
 She ate little, but never lost weight (except for the last year of her life).
 She may have suffered from Graves disease (hyperthyroidism), a condition resulting in high levels of the thyroid hormone, which can also result in atrial fibrillation, poor heartbeat and lack of energy.

-Haemophilia and Rasputin
+Hemophilia and Rasputin

 Tsarevich Alexei Nikolaevich of Russia was heir apparent to the throne of Russia and the only son of Nicholas and Alexandra.
-Shortly after his birth, the court doctors realized that he had haemophilia.
-After his umbilical cord was cut, his stomach bled for days and his blood did not clot.
+Shortly after his birth, the court doctors realized that he had hemophilia.
+After his umbilical cord was cut, his stomach bled for days, and his blood did not clot.
 Nicholas wrote that Alexei lost "1/8 to 1/9 of the total quantity" of his blood in 48 hours.
-Haemophilia had entered the royal houses of Europe via the daughters of Queen Victoria, including Alexandra's mother, Princess Alice.
-In the early 20th century, haemophilia was fatal and the average life expectancy of haemophiliacs was age 13.
-Alexandra's brother, Friedrich, and maternal uncle Prince Leopold, Duke of Albany, had died young of haemophilia.
-Alexandra's sister Princess Irene of Hesse and by Rhine and first cousin Princess Victoria Eugenie of Battenberg were also carriers of the haemophilia gene, and they had haemophiliac sons.
+Hemophilia had entered the royal houses of Europe via the daughters of Queen Victoria, including Alexandra's mother, Princess Alice.
+In the early 20th century, hemophilia was often fatal, and the average life expectancy of hemophiliacs was 13.
+Alexandra's brother, Friedrich, and maternal uncle Prince Leopold, Duke of Albany, had died young of hemophilia.
+Alexandra's sister Princess Irene of Hesse and by Rhine and first cousin Princess Victoria Eugenie of Battenberg were also carriers of the hemophilia gene and had hemophiliac sons.

 Alexandra felt immense guilt that she had passed down the disease to her son.
-Shortly after Alexei's diagnosis, she wept and told the nurse, “If only you knew how fervently I’ve prayed for God to protect my son from our inherited curse."
-Nicholas' sister Xenia called haemophilia "the terrible disease of the English family", and members of the Imperial family blamed Alexandra for "contaminating the Romanovs with the diseases of her own race."
+Shortly after Alexei's diagnosis, she wept and told the nurse, "If only you knew how fervently I've prayed for God to protect my son from our inherited curse."
+Nicholas's sister Xenia called hemophilia "the terrible disease of the English family", and members of the imperial family blamed Alexandra for "contaminating the Romanovs with the diseases of her own race."

-Since the incurable illness threatened the sole son and heir of the emperor, the imperial family decided to keep his condition secret from the Russian people.
+As the incurable illness threatened the sole son and heir of the emperor, the imperial family decided to keep his condition secret from the Russian people.
 They wanted to limit social instability because of uncertainty.
 At first, Alexandra turned to Russian doctors to treat Alexei.
 Their treatments generally failed.
 Burdened with the threats to her son from any fall or cut, Alexandra turned toward faith for comfort.
-She studied the Orthodox faith and saints, and spent hours daily praying in her private chapel for deliverance.
+She studied the Orthodox faith and saints and spent hours daily praying in her private chapel for deliverance.